Are you like one of the many photographers who dreams of making money from selling photos? Even better, selling photos and passively making money?

-I am regularly contacted by magazines, online publications and creative agencies all over the world, seeking to licence my images.
+I am regularly contacted by magazines, online publications, and creative agencies all over the world, seeking to license my images.
 They simply see my watermark, Google me, find my website and shoot me an email with their proposal.

 Almost every time, they have referenced finding me through my watermark and a quick google search.

 You don’t know where your images will end up on the internet.

 Linkbacks from Pinterest and other sites could be going to a website that makes no reference of your work whatsoever

 Art directors are very busy people and they will simply move on if they can’t find a source to contact for a license.

 Sure you can sell photos or license photos through stock agencies, but 100% of the selling fee goes directly into my pocket.